-Who should your trustee be?
+Who should be your trustee?

 Trusts are powerful tools, and the trustee you select can make a difference.
 You need to know what to consider when choosing a trustee or trustees capable of managing the complex tasks involved in making sure provisions are followed.